Worst-vd-plas/Patchlunky/README.txt

   This will replace the game files with the backups that were created with the Patchlunky setup wizard.
 If you want skins but no mods, you should instead uncheck all the mods, and press the Patch Game button so that it only patches the skins.

+Mods can replace default skins:
+  This setting allows mods to replace any character skins that have no custom skins assigned to them.
+If you want to see character skins embedded inside a mod, make sure this setting is enabled, and also select 'Reset ALL characters to default' in the Character Skins tab.

+Autosave mod configuration:
+  Enables saving the current mod configuration when patching or closing patchlunky.

+Autosave skin configuration:
+  Enables saving the current skin configuration when patching or closing patchlunky.

 4. Making mods for Patchlunky